 Type: string

 Required: no

-Default: Press Enter for push notification or type one-time password:
+Default: Hit Enter to send push notification or provide the OTP:

 Description: SPS displays this text to the user in a terminal connection to request an OTP interactively.
 The text is displayed only if the user uses an OTP-like factor, and does not send the OTP in the connection request.